I submitted an abstract, but never received a response. How do I know if I my abstract was accepted for a podium presentation?

 To withdraw an abstract, please submit an email request to speakers@AUAnet.org.
 Be sure to cc all co-authors in the communication, as all authors must be aware of the withdraw request. *Note: any withdraw request that does not include ALL the abstract authors in the "cc" section of the email will not be processed.

 The email request must present the following information within the body of the email.

 **Removal of a withdrawn abstract from publication cannot be guaranteed if the request is received after Friday, February 3, 2020

 If I am creating a poster for my abstract, why do I need to create slides as well?

 The first 30 minutes of the poster session will be for poster viewing.
 Roving moderators will ask clarification questions of the presenters while they stand by their posters.

-During the next 85 minutes each presenter will have 1 minute to present their 2 slides and 2 minutes for questions from the audience and/or moderators.
+During the next 85 minutes each presenter will have 1 minute to present their 2 slides at the podium and 2 minutes for questions from the audience and/or moderators.

 The poster will remain on display during the entire session and does not travel with you to the stage.